List of parties to the Biological Weapons Convention

 Several countries made reservations when ratifying the agreement declaring that it did not imply their complete satisfaction that the BWC allows the stockpiling of biological agents and toxins for "prophylactic, protective or other peaceful purposes", nor should it imply recognition of other countries they do not recognise.

 States Parties

-According to the treaties database maintained by the United Nations Office for Disarmament Affairs, as of February 2023, 185 states have ratified or acceded to the BWC.
-However, the status of the succession of a number of additional states to the BWC is unclear.
-For further details, see the Succession of colonies to the BWC section below.
+According to the treaties database maintained by the United Nations Office for Disarmament Affairs, as of May 2025, 189 states have ratified or acceded to the BWC.

 Multiple dates indicate the different days in which states submitted their signature or deposition, varied by location.
 This location is noted by: (L) for London, (M) for Moscow, and (W) for Washington D.C.